wavecollapser/nofuzz-quake2/README.md

     cl_http_ratecap 80 for 80kB/s
 - More oldschool features
 - Fix config.cfg save bug
+   it never saves it, if I run a mod i.e.
+   I think there should be an option to keep saving it to just 1 config.cfg no matter if you got 10000 mods

+  cl_enforce_cfg 1  , always save all mods config as baseq2/config.cfg
+     and always use baseq2/config.cfg no matter the mod played, if this var is set
 - Remove stufftext ability with cvar
 - Avi file output in 3rd person
 - Masterserver browser like in Quake III arena